-- Are your loved ones and work colleagues telling you to stay strong, keep busy, or to take time alone to grieve?
-Are they tired of hearing the same story over and over which just makes you feel even more alone and worse?
-Do you worry that you're wearing them out with the same old sob story over and over?
-(Ellen - Just an alternative sentence but your version is not wrong!) - 2.
+- 1. Are your loved ones and work colleagues telling you to stay strong, keep busy, or to take time alone to grieve?
+Do you feel like they are uncomfortable with your grief? - 2.
 Do you feel anxious, full of nervous energy and wanting to run away or just jump out of your own skin? - 3.
-Do you feel exhausted, numb, lacking motivation or energy?
-Is it hard to even get out of bed? - 4.
+Do you feel exhausted, numb, lacking motivation and energy?
+Is it hard to get out of bed?
+Are you not eating or eating too much? - 4.
 Do you have constant ruminating thoughts about your loss that just go round and round, reliving every moment? - 5.
 Are you self- medicating, and filling every minute of the day with activities and distractions just so you can avoid your pain?